Manage your card online

 - not giving your PIN to other people

-- keeping your PIN and card separately
+- keeping your PIN separate from your card

 - signing the back of your card as soon as you receive it

-- destroying your PIN letter
+- destroying your PIN letter.

 You can find out the balance of your card by contacting card services by phone or online.

-If the total cost of your travel-related expense is greater than your balance, you must pay the outstanding balance.
+If the total cost of your travel-related expense is greater than your card balance, you must pay the outstanding balance.
 The NSW Government is not required to pay the outstanding balance.